Turnover will likely always be a concern for employers.

-High turnover has a number of underlying causes.
-Some of these causes may be specific to an individual, some may be specific to an organization, and some are specific to an industry.
+High turnover has several underlying causes.
+Some of these causes may be specific to an individual, some to an organization, and some to an industry.

-In a recent SHRM publication, HR professionals offered up some insights, attributing their turnover to specific causes.
+In a SHRM publication, HR professionals offered some insights, attributing their turnover to specific causes.

 Here are some of the most common:

-While this list shouldn’t come as a surprise, there is something important missing…
+While this list shouldn’t come as a surprise, something important is missing…

 The Thing Many Hiring Managers Neglect to Consider

-• “I had a lot of willingness to provide unique value but my abilities were disregarded.”
+- “I was willing to provide unique value, but my abilities were disregarded.”

-The simple truth is, we have a lot to consider before we can expect turnover rates to reverse their trend.
-It isn’t typically as simple as “insufficient pay.”
+The simple truth is we have much to consider when endeavoring to improve turnover trends further.
+It isn’t typically as simple as paying employees more.

-At Peopletrail, one of our goals is to help our valued partners reduce their turnover— a thing that has prompted us to give much thought to turnover’s most elusive underlying causes.
+At Peopletrail, one of our goals is to help our valued partners reduce their turnover, and we have given much thought to turnover’s most elusive underlying causes.
+While we aim to combat turnover through background screening, there are many things that can be done.
 Here are a few facts that may lead to a more actionable understanding of our current turnover conundrum.

 Let’s hop right in.